rafaelvzago/ai-helpers/plugins/security/commands/image-grades.md

    - Parse JSON structure
    - Handle malformed JSON gracefully

+7. **Apply Grade Filter** (if `--grade` argument provided): Filter results by specified grades

+   - Check if `--grade` argument was provided
+   - Parse grade values: split by comma, normalize to uppercase (e.g., "b,c" → ["B", "C"])
+   - Validate each grade is in the valid set: A, B, C, D, F
+   - If invalid grade found, display error and list valid options
+   - Filter JSON data to only include entries where `grade` matches the filter
+   - If no matches found after filtering, display informative message
+   - Store filter information for report formatting

-7. **Format Vulnerability Report**: Convert JSON to readable text format
+8. **Format Vulnerability Report**: Convert JSON to readable text format

+   **Output format depends on whether grade filter is active:**

+   **Without filter (default):**

    **For each release in the configuration:**
    - Display release name as header